 D.C.
 Lau’s Translation (with commentary)

 I began studying D.C.
 Lau’s translation in 1964, and Chinese in 1967.
-I was commenting on D.C.
-Lau’s translation here until I finished my translation in 2012.
-From then on we’ve been using Word for Word.
+I commented on D.C.
+Lau’s translation here until finishing my Word for Word translation in 2012.